Introduction

 Sidney c 1829 Hardington Mandeville

-Sarah’s husband, William, died at Harbour Grace, Newfoundland, on 9 March 1830.
+William Ingram, Sarah’s husband, died at Harbour Grace, Newfoundland, on 9 March 1830.

-On 4 March 1834, at St Mary Redcliffe, Bristol.
-Sarah’s eldest daughter, Elizabeth, married Thomas Genge of Hardington.
+On 4 March 1834, Sarah’s eldest daughter, Elizabeth, married Thomas Genge of Hardington at St Mary Redcliffe, Bristol.

 Later life at Hardington

-In June 1841, Sarah and her son, John, lived in or near Church Lane, Hardington.
-Her daughter, Dinah, and son, Sidney, lived with their grandfather, John Genge.
+In June 1841, Sarah and her son, John, were living in or near Church Lane, Hardington.
+The census recorded Sarah as an independent.
+Meanwhile, her daughter, Dinah, and son, Sidney, lived with their grandfather, John Genge.

-In 1842, Sarah was a beneficiary under her father’s will (his personal estate was valued at under £300).
-He directed that a house and orchard occupied by her be let to her and her sister, Ann Dodge, at the yearly rent of £5.
-He also directed that the estate held on the life of Lucy Gard be le to an approved tenant and the rents invested.
-After the death of Lucy and his son, Edward, the money was to be divided equally between his children, John Genge, Abraham Genge, Sarah Ingram, Ann Dodge and Mary Gillingham, except one guinea, which was to go to his son, William Genge.
-[1]
+In 1842, Sarah was a beneficiary under the will of her father, whose personal estate was valued at “under £300”.
+He directed that a house and orchard occupied by Sarah be let to her and her sister, Ann Dodge, at the yearly rent of £5.
+He also directed that the estate held on the life of Lucy Gard be let to an approved tenant, with the rents invested.
+After the deaths of Lucy and his son, Edward, the money was to be divided equally between his children, John Genge, Abraham Genge, Sarah Ingram, Ann Dodge and Mary Gillingham, except one guinea, which was to go to his son, William Genge.[1]

 In 1843, Sarah jointly occupied a house in Bishop’s Lane with her brother-in-law, Charles Dodge.